vimeo/laravel/README.md

 // Upload videos.
 $vimeo->upload('/home/aaron/foo.mp4', false);

-// Wanna use a facade?
+// Want to use a facade?
 Vimeo::uploadImage('/videos/123/images', '/home/aaron/bar.png', true);
 ```
 This package gives you an easy way to handle [Vimeo](https://developer.vimeo.com/apps) configuration keys like client identifier and secret.
 The package includes a Facade and a contract which you can integrate within your project.
 Happy coding!